ijlyttle/pinsManifest/README.md

 The function `manifest_latest()`:

 -   takes a `url` describing the root directory of a board
--   downloads and parses the `pins.txt` file at the root
+-   downloads and parses the `_pins.yaml` file at the root
 -   returns a named character vector where:
     -   names are names of pins
     -   values are URLs to directory for the latest version for each pin